 - 1) Not contain any provision(s) contrary to State Human Resources Commission policies, administrative rules, University policies or rules, and applicable state and federal law; - 2) Not contain any provision(s) that exceeds the scope of the parties' authority; and - 3) Not be transferable to another state agency or University. - 4) When Mediation resolves a grievance but it is determined upon review by University Human Resources or OSHR that one or more provisions of the Mediation Agreement do not comply with the State Human Resources Commission policies or rules, University policies or rules, or applicable State or federal laws, Mediation shall be reconvened to resolve the specific issue(s).
 This will not extend the 90 calendar day formal grievance period.
-If the parties are unable to resolve the noncompliance issue(s), the mediation will reach impasse and the Grievant may proceed to Step 2 of the internal grievance process. - 5) Should additional information or clarification be needed to implement the terms of the Mediation Agreement, communication with all parties may occur remotely.
+If the parties are unable to resolve the noncompliance issue(s), the mediation will reach impasse and the Grievant may proceed to Step 2 of the formal internal grievance process.
+The time resolving a mediation agreement does not extend the 90 calendar day timeframe for the formal internal grievance process.

+5) Should additional information or clarification be needed to implement the terms of the Mediation Agreement, communication with all parties may occur remotely.
 In the event the Mediator that facilitated the mediation is not available, the OSHR Statewide Mediation Coordinator or designee will have the authority to stand in place of the Mediator in these communications.